Risdorn/IITM-BS-Programming-and-Data-Science/README.md

 Upcoming notes will include the following topics:

-- Corporate Finance
-- Managerial Economics
 - Reinforcement Learning
+- Deep Learning Practice
+- Large Language Models

 Stay tuned for updates as I add notes for these subjects.